Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: Min-Max Regret Problems with Interval Uncertainty

 With this perspective, it is easy to show the containment in the class $\Sigma^p_2$.

-\begin{lemma} If $\Pi = (X, \F, \U, d, t)$ is an LOP problem and in NP, then \textsc{Interval Regret-$\Pi$} is contained in the class $\Sigma^p_2$. \end{lemma} \iflongversion \begin{proof} We provide a polynomial time algorithm $V$ that verifies a specific solution $y_1, y_2$ of polynomial size for instance $x$ such that
+\begin{lemma} If $\Pi = (\I, \F, \U, d, t)$ is an LOP problem such that the derived SSP problem is in SSP-\NP, then \textsc{Interval Min-Max Regret-$\Pi$} is contained in the class $\Sigma^p_2$. \end{lemma} \begin{proof} We provide a polynomial time algorithm $V$ such that for $m_1, m_2 \leq poly(|I |)$: